 For protecting IMS signalling between the UE and the P-CSCF it is necessary to agree on shared keys that are provided by IMS AKA, and a set of parameters specific to a protection method.
 The security mode setup (cf. clause 7.2) is used to negotiate the SA parameters required for IPsec ESP with authentication and confidentiality, in accordance with the provisions in clauses 5.1.3, 5.1.4, 6.2, and 6.3.

+The requirements in RFC 4106 [73] and RFC 4543 [74] shall be followed when using those algorithms.
+In particular, the same key and Nonce (defined in RFC 4106 [73]) combination shall not be used in separate security associations.

 The SA parameters that shall be negotiated between UE and P-CSCF in the security mode set-up procedure are:

 - Encryption algorithm